Migz93/ha-local-photos/README.md

 ### How do I add new photos to my albums?

-Simply add new image files to the appropriate directories in your `/config/www/photos` folder.
+Simply add new image files to the appropriate directories in your photos folder.
 The integration will automatically detect new photos the next time it refreshes.
 You can access this directory through the File Editor add-on or via SFTP/Samba depending on your Home Assistant setup.

 ### Why aren't my photos showing up in the integration?

-Check that your photos are in the correct directory (`/config/www/photos` or a subdirectory) and that they are in a supported format (JPG, JPEG, PNG, GIF, BMP, or WEBP).
+Check that your photos are in the correct directory (the one you specified during setup) and that they are in a supported format (JPG, JPEG, PNG, GIF, BMP, or WEBP).
 Also, make sure the files aren't too large - the integration has a 20MB file size limit for images.

 ## Notes / Remarks / Limitations